-- 7.2.6.1.
-Proposers must include in their Proposal a summary of the company's organization, management and history and how the organization's experience demonstrates the ability to meet the needs of requirements in this RFP.
-At a minimum, the description must include: - 7.2.6.1.1.
+- 7.2.6.1.1.
 General company overview; - 7.2.6.1.2.
 Ownership and subsidiaries; - 7.2.6.1.3.
 Company background and primary lines of business; - 7.2.6.1.4.
 Number of employees; - 7.2.6.1.5.
 Headquarters and satellite locations; - 7.2.6.1.6.
 Current project commitments; - 7.2.6.1.7.
-Major government and private sector clients: - 7.2.6.1.8.
-Mission Statement; - 7.2.6.1.9.
+Major government and private sector clients; - 7.2.6.1.8.
+Mission Statement: - 7.2.6.1.9.
 The programs and activities of the company; - 7.2.6.1.10.
 The number of people served; - 7.2.6.1.11.
 Company accomplishments; - 7.2.6.1.12.
 Reasons the company is capable of effectively completing the services outlined in the RFP; and - 7.2.6.1.13.
 All strengths considered to be assets to the company. - 7.2.6.2.
 The Proposer should demonstrate the length, depth, and applicability of all prior experience in providing the requested services as well as the skill and experience of staff. - 7.2.7.
-Resume of those key personnel who would be primarily responsible for meeting the terms and conditions of any agreement resulting from this RFP.

-7.2.8.
-Proposer's References
+Resume of those key personnel who would be primarily responsible for meeting the terms and conditions of any agreement resulting from this RFP. - 7.2.8.
+Proposer's References - 7.2.8.1.

-- 7.2.8.1.
 The Proposer must submit three (3) written references from individuals or organizations who have knowledge of the Proposer's capability to deliver services applicable to this solicitation.
 A current Department employee will not be considered a valid reference. - 7.2.8.2.
 Each written reference must include current contact information, a description of work performed, quality of work, and dates of performance. - 7.2.8.3.
-The Department may contact a reference to clarify any information.
+The Department may contact a reference to clarify any information. - 7.2.9.

-7.2.9.
 Subcontractor Letters of Commitment (if applicable)

-The selected Vendor must be solely responsible for meeting all requirements and terms and conditions specified in this RFP, its Proposal, and any resulting contract, regardless of whether it proposes to use any subcontractors.
-The selected Vendor and any subcontractors must commit to the entire contract period stated within the RFP, unless a change of subcontractors is specifically agreed to by the Department.
+The Proposer shall be solely responsible for meeting all requirements and terms and conditions specified in this RFP, its Proposal, and any resulting contract, regardless of whether it proposes to use any subcontractors.
+The Proposer and any subcontractors shall commit to the entire contract period stated within the RFP, unless a change of subcontractors is specifically agreed to by the Department.
 All selected Contractor(s) that indicate an intention to subcontract must submit a subcontractor's letter of commitment to the Department no later than thirty (30) days from the contract effective date.
-The Department will approve or reject subcontractors for this project and require the selected Vendor to replace subcontractors found to be unacceptable.
+The Department will approve or reject subcontractors for this project and require the Contractor to replace subcontractors found to be unacceptable.